Posts tagged docs

 TYPO3 doesn’t ship with a handler for this function, it’s possible to provide handler via TYPO3’s

-Hooks mechanism and the popular devlog extension is installed on many TYPO3 installations to
+Hooks and Signals mechanism and the popular devlog extension is installed on many TYPO3 installations to

 have a handler which logs everything to the database and provide a backend module to see the entries.